desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 2. needs to ensure that a valid DNSSEC chain of trust exists for the zone(s) that are authoritative for the Bootstrapping Domains `_boot.ns1.example.net` and `_boot.ns2.example.net`;

-3. must be able to maintain and publish DNS information in these zones.

 ### Zone Cut Clarification